ansible/ansible/README.md

    * Releases are named after Led Zeppelin songs.
 (Releases prior to 2.0 were named after Van Halen songs.)
    * The devel branch corresponds to the release actively under development.
-   * As of 1.8, modules are kept in different repos, you'll want to follow [core](https://github.com/ansible/ansible-modules-core) and [extras](https://github.com/ansible/ansible-modules-extras)
+   * For releases 1.8 - 2.2, modules are kept in different repos, you'll want to follow [core](https://github.com/ansible/ansible-modules-core) and [extras](https://github.com/ansible/ansible-modules-extras)
    * Various release-X.Y branches exist for previous releases.
    * We'd love to have your contributions, read [Community Information](https://docs.ansible.com/community.html) for notes on how to get started.